gfmtim/pra/README.md

 **repositories** sections for all the pull sources with the repository information for the repositories you want to watch for open pull requests.

+## Adding pull sources and repos

+`pra` has command line helpers to add pull sources and repositories without manually editing the configuration file.
+Use `pra source add` to add a new pull source, and `pra repo add` to add a new repository.

 ### GitHub Authentication

 #### Multi-Factor Authentication